Since the middle ages there have been many of cases of stigmata, whereby a person receives the five wounds of Christ Jesus on the body.

 In 1908-05-30-GA 103 the stigmata are mentioned

 In the fourth exercise, the pupil's body must become as foreign to his feelings as any external object — a stick of wood for example — and he must not say “I” to his body.
 This experience must become so much a part of his feelings that he says: “I carry my body about with me as I do my coat.”
-He connects his ego no longer with his body.
-Then something occurs which is called the Stigmata.
-What in many cases might be a condition of sickness is in this case a result of Meditation, because all sickness must be eliminated.
-On the feet and hands and on the right side of the breast appear the so-called Stigmata; and as an inner symptom, he beholds the “Crucifixion” in an astral vision.
+He connects his I no longer with his body.
+Then something occurs which is called the stigmata.
+What in many cases might be a condition of sickness is in this case a result of meditation, because all sickness must be eliminated.
+On the feet and hands and on the right side of the breast appear the so-called stigmata; and as an inner symptom, he beholds the 'Crucifixion' in an astral vision.

-1911-10-14-GA131 states that when a person experiences stigmatization, then he or she is beginning to receive the Phantom (also known as the “Resurrection Body”)
+states that when a person experiences stigmatization, then he or she is beginning to receive the Phantom (also known as the “Resurrection Body” - see Cleansed Phantom.

-Personal opinion: Rudolf Steiner did not mention the stigmata when lecturing on Franciscus of Assisi, and did not mention the well known Anna Katharina Emmerick either in his twenty years of lecturing (though he did answer one question on her, but even then did not go into the contents about her visions of the christ, whereas he could well have done so).
-The fact that he did elaborate repeatedly on the comparison of the christian initiation to the rosecrucian (see references), implies a clear prioritization of what he deemed important.
-This ought to suffice for clear guidance (and confirmation of our inner compass of discernment) so we do not get carried away in our interests or by the sensation around the topic.
+Rudolf Steiner did not mention the stigmata when lecturing on Franciscus of Assisi, and did not mention the well known Anna Katharina Emmerick either in his twenty years of lecturing (though he did answer one question on her, but even then did not go into the contents about her visions of the christ, whereas he could well have done so).
+The fact that he did elaborate repeatedly on the comparison of the Christian initiation to the Rosecrucian (see references), implies a clear prioritization of what he deemed important.
+This ought to suffice for clear guidance (and confirmation of our inner compass of discernment) so one does not get carried away in our interests or by the sensation around the topic.
 In a sense it's a distraction from what all of us should be doing and focusing on daily.

 Lecture 1911-10-14-GA131 seems to imply that invisible stigmata are in the astral body, red spots are changes in the etheric body, and permanent stigmata affecting the physical body.